The Footsteps of Jesus

 His name who pleads above.

-We would further say, let us not give undue prominence to
+We would further say — let us not give undue prominence

-those minor points on which we differ.
-What are they, when compared with
+to those minor points on which we differ.
+What are they, when

-those great points on which we are agreed?
-They bear no more proportion to
+compared with those great points on which we are agreed?
+They bear no more

-each other than did the mint, and anise, and cummin of old, to the weightier
+proportion to each other than did the mint, and anise, and cummin of old —

-lay his cold hand upon ourselves?
-Are they not those blessed truths in
+hand upon ourselves?
+Are they not those blessed truths in reference to which

-apart; than there is in their common adoption, their common justification,
+is in their common adoption, their common justification, their common hopes

-Reader, seek to promote in every way a spirit of greater
+Reader, seek to promote in every way — a spirit of

 propensity in your own breast, which may have the least tendency to produce